mariehein/BackToTheRoots/README.md

 # How to produce paper results

+## Data

+The dataset needed to produce these results can be found in https://github.com/uhh-pd-ml/treebased_anomaly_detection.

 ## NN runs:

 For all NN runs, the ensembling is performed externally, producing ROC curve files for an ensemble of 10 and 50 NNs.
 For this do: